-In Zimbabwe, the Jesuits are present in the diocese through Jesuit Refugee Service (JRS) that has a project in Tongogara Refugee Camp.
+In Zimbabwe, the Jesuits are present in the diocese through Jesuit Refugee Service (JRS) have a project in Tongogara Refugee Camp.
 The JRS team needs assistance for the reconstruction of refugee houses, and the rehabilitation of facilities that were destroyed by the Cyclone.
 Cyclone Idai hit Chimanimani and Chipinge and an estimated number of 297 people died and 155 people missing.
 Some 600 households were affected, and one school run by the Diocese of Mutare, St Charles Lwanga Secondary School, was completely destroyed, 3 people succumbed to death due to the Cyclones; sliding mud and rocks rolled down the school dining hall, that ended up destroying dormitory where 48 form one pupils used to sleep.
 The Jesuits so far are appealing to well-wishers to donate funds that can help rebuild the above mentioned school and refugees houses in Zimbabwe.

 For Malawi, Jesuits are present in Lilongwe, and run their agricultural activities through Jesuit Centre for Ecology and Development (JCED) Dzaleka refugee camp.
 The Jesuits in Malawi are proposing provide food, water and sanitation facilities to victims of Cyclones.